databoys/databoys.github.io/_posts/2015-2-6-Feedforward.md

         return predictions
 ```

 That's basically it!
-You can see the full code along [here](https://github.com/FlorianMuellerklein/Machine-Learning/blob/master/BackPropagationNN.py).
+You can see the full code [here](https://github.com/FlorianMuellerklein/Machine-Learning/blob/master/BackPropagationNN.py).